matthewtgilbride/zoneminder-aws/README.md

 * I have a utility script that automates the process of configuration, monitor, and zone setup for me.

     *   Note that the config files it uses are quite specific to my setup, but you can use them as inspiration
-    *   To run: `npm run after-user-setup` and follow the prompts
+    *   To run: `yarn post:deploy` and follow the prompts